SaladLab/Snake/README.md

   - Open Scenes/GameTestScene and run.
   - For first client, select `Lan Host`.
   - For second client, select `Lan Client` with host address.

-## Known issues

-#### Client cannot connect to GameServer sometimes

-Please retry to connect.
-It's caused by SlimSocket and will be fixed.